 to be run outside of Finland.
 The first of these three year programmes commenced in London in April 2015 and included teams from four NHS Trusts

 , as well as teams working in public services in several international countries.
 We also welcomed independent practitioners and peers onto this programme.
-The next programme will be commencing in 2017 and we will be announcing details of this soon.
-This training is led by senior Finnish trainers as well as other leading international practitioners/trainers.
-You can find more details of this here
+The next programme will be commencing in 2017, details of which can be found here

-In addition to the above, we have also organised a one year foundation training
+In addition to the above, we are also running a one year foundation training

-, which will be starting in London in June 2016.
+, which started in London in June 2016.
 This is being led by Volkmar Aderhold and Petra Hohn, who have run many such programmes in a variety of countries internationally, including the Parachute Project in New York City, along with Mia Kurtti from the Western Lapland team, and Nick Putman (Open Dialogue UK).
-For further details on this training programme, please see here
+The next foundation training will be starting in June 2017, and details can be found here

 We have recently taken over premises in Dalston, London, where we arrange meetings with families/networks